 Reproduction and establishment

-Suitable conditions were completely absent for five NIS under the recent study period.
-Two of these NIS, the American shad and the Atlantic salmon, required fresh or brackish water for reproduction (i.e. salinities <30 ppt).
-The remaining three NIS, the Pacific oyster (Crassostrea gigas Thunberg, 1793), Hediste diadroma (Sato and Nakashima 2003), and the Japanese littleneck (Venerupis philippinarum A. Adams and Reeve, 1850).
+Suitable conditions were completely absent for three NIS under the recent study period: the Pacific oyster (Crassostrea gigas Thunberg, 1793), Hediste diadroma (Sato and Nakashima 2003), and the Japanese littleneck (Venerupis philippinarum A. Adams and Reeve, 1850).
 These NIS required minimum temperatures of ≥16°C for reproduction or development, which was outside the range of temperatures predicted for any model-year combination.
 In contrast, taxa with minimum reproductive temperatures of 4°C were predicted to have nearly year-round suitable conditions every year.
 For the mid-century study period, models predicted that H. diadroma would remain without suitable reproductive conditions.
 The Pacific oyster and the Japanese littleneck would have very limited reproductive conditions, averaging less than one week per year over the 10-year study period.

 All models predicted areas of highly suitable conditions for NIS reproduction in the southern Bering Sea, along coastlines of the southern Seward Peninsula, and in Norton Sound (see Supplementary Material).
 Models varied with respect to the number of taxa that were predicted to have at least one week of suitable reproductive conditions.
 For the recent study period, the median number of taxa per pixel ranged from 2.8 (MIROC3.2) to 5.2 (CGCM3-t47).
 The maximum number of taxa per pixel ranged from 13.1 (CGCM3-t47) to 13.7 (ECHO-G).
 For the mid-century study period, both the CGCM3-t47 and MIROC3.2 models predicted increases in the number of taxa for which conditions would be suitable for reproduction.
 The CGCM3-t47 model predicted that the median would increase from 5.2 to 6.7 taxa per pixel and the maximum would increase from 13.1 to 13.8.
 Meanwhile, the MIROC3.2 model predicted the median would increase from 2.8 to 3.7 taxa per pixel and the maximum from 13.3 to 16.2.
 The ECHO-G model also predicted the median would increase by 1.0 taxa per pixel, but predicted a decrease in the maximum number of taxa from 13.7 to 12.5.